DMacMakes/dmacdocs/content/en/torrens/ise102/week11b/index.md

 This homework **MUST be attempted in order to pass the assessment**.
 Make a genuine attempt at completing AT LEAST the _**easy**_ and _**medium**_ homework to qualify.

-Clean it up (delete unnecessary folders), zip it and submit it by email to Matt **by midnight this Sunday night, August 16.**
+Clean it up (delete unnecessary folders), **ZIP YOUR PROJECT AND SUBMIT** by email to Matt **by midnight this Sunday night, August 16.**

 {{< alert title="" color= "secondary" >}}
 * _**EASY:**_
-    Add in a poison fruit.
-Add in deadly walls (collide with walls, game over.
+    Add in a poison fruit that ENDS THE GAME.
+Add in deadly walls (collide with walls), game over.

 * _**MEDIUM:**_
-    Instead of deadly walls, move slithers to the other side of the screen (teleport).
+    Now, instead of deadly walls, move slithers to the other side of the screen (teleport).

 * _**HARD:**_
-    Add second playmode, deadly walls.
-Pass as argument to playSnake.
+    Add a second playmode, deadly walls, so players can choose that mode or teleport style. (hint: pass as argument to playSnake, don't make a whole new playSnake)

 * _**ADVANCED:**_
   Game over: replace ui with a game over message and option to play again or quit to menu.